Collections

 Routing

 Entries receive their URLs from their collection's route setting.
 You can use standard meta variables in addition to the variables from the collection's blueprint to define your route rule.
+You can even use computed values or Antlers to do advanced things.

 route: /blog/{slug}